Moving from Dropbox to Encrypted Cloud Storage: Complete Migration Guide

 Cost Analysis

-Best value for security: Proton Business Suite provides zero-knowledge encryption plus email, VPN, and password manager at prices below Dropbox Standard.
+Best value for security: Proton Workspace Standard provides zero-knowledge encryption plus email, calendar, document editing, video conferencing, VPN, and password manager at $12.99/user/month—competitive with Dropbox Business Plus.

 Best for compliance: Tresorit costs slightly more than Dropbox but includes HIPAA-grade security and audit features that Dropbox requires higher-tier plans to match.